3/03/2025

 o Eligibility: Submit your proposals at least two months before you plan to shoot.
 Due to the high demand for Panavision cameras and equipment, it is essential that you plan ahead and contact us early.

-Grant recipients must obtain insurance from an outside insurance agent.
+• Grant recipients must obtain insurance from an outside insurance agent.
 Students can generally have the school issue the necessary policies.
 Plan ahead!
 This can take several weeks to implement.
 The process varies from school to school, so check with your film department.
-Productions that are not attached to a school must obtain the necessary insurance from an independent broker.
-Panavision must receive proof of insurance two weeks prior to prep dates.
-EQUIPMENT WILL NOT LEAVE THE BUILDING WITHOUT PROPER INSURANCE.
-NO EXCEPTIONS!
+Productcharacters grounded in real science, technology or economics.

 o Contact: nfp@panavision.com